oakulikov/trainer/tests/README.md

 - Bets/Losses/Totals: ±1.0 tolerance
 - Exact match for strings (results, patterns)
 - All fields must match for test to pass

+## Adding New Strategies for Testing

+To test a new strategy:

+1. Add a new test function or extend the existing one
+2. Create a mock implementation of your strategy
+3. Add corresponding test files with expected results
+4. Run tests to verify implementation